top of page

 Mature Size 'Blue Angel' Hosta

 If you want one hosta that can make a shady bed feel “complete,” Blue Angel is usually the answer.
-It’s known for its large, lush clumps and blue-green foliage that reads calm and mature in the landscape.
-Because the leaves are big and the clump becomes dense over time, it does an excellent job covering soil—which helps reduce weeds in shade beds.
+It’s known for its large, lush clumps and blue-green foliage that conveys calm and maturity in the landscape.
+The big leaves and dense clump help cover soil, which reduces weeds in shade beds.

 Key differences (Blue Angel):

-• Design role: a “soft green wall” in planting beds; strong soil coverage once mature
+• Design role: Acts as a “soft green wall” in planting beds; provides strong soil coverage once mature.

 In design, we often treat Blue Angel like a background board.
 It’s perfect along fence lines, under trees, and in side-yard beds where you need stable green mass without constant upkeep.